 Symptoms/When to Call

 Pulmonary toxicities can cause symptoms such as shortness of breath or chronic cough.
-Annual history and physical by a healthcare provider should include a pulmonary exam and review of possible symptoms.
+Annual history and physicals by a healthcare provider should include a pulmonary exam and review of possible symptoms.
 If you are experiencing new symptoms of pulmonary toxicities you should contact your care provider.

 Prevention and Treatment

 Survivors should be aware of their baseline exercise status and let their care team know about any changes.
 Survivors should also avoid smoking and have an annual lung exam.
-Depending on the exact treatments received some survivors should have pulmonary function testing (PFTs) after they finish treatment, in follow up or with change of symptoms.
+Depending on the exact treatments received some survivors should have pulmonary function testing (PFTs) after they finish treatment, in follow up, or with change of symptoms.
 Additional tests would be ordered if needed depending on symptoms so it’s important to let providers know about new symptoms and ensure all providers are aware of all therapy received.

 Children's Oncology Group.
 Lung (Pulmonary) Health.

 Liles, A. et al. Monitoring pulmonary complications in long-term childhood cancer survivors: Guidelines for the primary care physician.
 Cleveland Journal of

 Schindera, C. et al. Pulmonary Dysfunction after Treatment for Childhood Cancer.
 Comparing Multiple-Breath Washout with Spirometry.
 2020.
 Annals of the American Thoracic Society.